top of page

 Please contact Emi at eferguson (at) juilliard (dot) edu for any requests.

-This website was created from materials used in my Juilliard Evening Division class, Introduction to Ear Training, for students doing online study during Juilliard's closure to prevent the spread of Covid-19.
+This website was created from materials I developed and used in my Juilliard Evening Division class, Introduction to Ear Training.

 The methods, and materials, are a combination of The Juilliard School's "Mary-Anthony Cox" style of ear training (based on that of Nadia Boulanger), combined with my own.